loc-conformance/linebench/README.md

 ## Prerequisites

-git and [hyperfine](https://github.com/sharkdp/hyperfine) on PATH. cargo only for a counter that publishes no binaries and has to be built (tokei), and perl for one that ships as a script (cloc on Linux and macOS).
+git, [hyperfine](https://github.com/sharkdp/hyperfine), curl or wget, and tar on PATH; every system but a bare Windows ships the last two, and Windows 10 and 11 have both. cargo only for a counter that publishes no binaries and has to be built (tokei), and perl for one that ships as a script (cloc on Linux and macOS).

 | system | command |
 |---|---|